Esri/arcgis-runtime-samples-android/java/set-initial-map-area/README.md

 ## How to use the sample

-When the sample loads, note the map is opened at the initial view point that is set to it.
+When the sample loads, note that the map is opened at the initial view point set.

 ## How it works